 Admittedly, a FreeFly drone is an expensive thing that few of us will purchase to fly at home.
 However, as far as a large and versatile camera rig goes, we have a serious contender on our hands.

-What really sets the Alta drones apart from most other machines on the market is their size.
-These are folding drones, the larger of which, when folded down, is still larger than the DJI Inspire 2.
+What really sets FreeFly drones apart from most other machines on the market is their size.
+These are folding drones, but their folding size is still larger than some ‘big’ camera drones like the DJI Inspire 2.
 You can decide if that is a good thing or not for your needs.

 Finally, like few other flying machines on the market today, both FreeFly Alta drones can suspend the camera below or mount on top to shoot video upward.
 Of course, as a high-end camera rig company, the drones are designed to utilize some of the more portable gimbal systems from their extensive line.

 Drone legal and safety: Don’t forget to get licensed and follow the rules of the sky

 FreeFly Alta 6